 Since we look for places that set up situations where all those circumstances come together, we thought we would see about reinforcing the knuckle spindle.
 We found that Total Chaos now offers a weld on 1/8” laser cut spindle gusset intended to reinforce the spindles where they bend.
 These gussets can be installed with aftermarket upper control arms (UCA) but are not compatible with stock upper control arms.
 Just another reason for a UCA upgrade.

 The gussets also dictate that you run without a sway bar.
 On the road the sway bar helps eliminate body roll and keep the wheels planted on the ground at high speeds or in emergency maneuvers.
-Off road the sway bar can limit the amount of flex your rig is capable as it trys to balance out the movement.
+Off road the sway bar can limit the amount of flex your rig is capable as it tries to balance out the movement.
 We are running Sway-A-Way coil overs upfront and use the rig as for daily driving.
 Luckily the SAWs are plenty capable of preventing body roll on their own and removing the sway bar should not impact on-road performance.
 If you’re running a daily driver with other coil overs, test drive your rig without a sway bar before committing to permanent removal.

 We headed down to Metal Tech, to have the guys help us out with this mod.
 Mark and LT really know Toyota’s and have performed several of these mods, including one on their own shop FJ after bending a spindle during a hard day of wheeling.